hattacr7/project-tutorial/README.md

 # entering an input: name is hatta
 # entering an input: age is 18
-# entering an input: address is bandar-utama
+# entering an input: address is one-utama

 ## Build Setup